 Motor vehicle crashes:

-Firefighters may face many unseen dangers or problems that they do not see when respond to motor vehicle accidents, especially at night.
+Firefighters may face many unseen dangers or problems that they do not see when responding to motor vehicle accidents, especially at night.
 Thermal imaging cameras have proven extremely helpful as a device that helps firefighters during the day or night accidents or in low vision conditions such as snow or fog.

 A handheld or helmet thermal imaging camera can be a great tool for creating a safe work scenario in a Motor Vehicle Crashes (MVC), helping firefighters to solve three visual problems.